Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 Object metadata is useful when building business logic in your application.
 For example, you could imagine building logic that executes depending on certain information about an object. `fetch()` would be helpful in retrieving object metadata in such scenarios.

 <!-- ------------------------ -->
-## Programmatically add a column to a table
+## Programmatically update a table
 Duration: 5

 Let's take a look at how you might programmatically add a column to a table.
 Let's add a new column to the **PYTHON_API_TABLE** table.
 Currently, it has two columns, `TEMPERATURE` and `LOCATION`.